alextu870719/MkDocs/docs/Nuclear-acid-extraction/Magnetic-based/DNA-extraction/E. coli Plasmid Midi-Maxiprep.md

     | **Add water to**           |                 | 50 ml             |
     | **Store at RT for up to 12 months** |        |                   |

+## **Other materials**

+* Isopropanol

+* Silica-coated magnetic beads

 ## **Procedures**

-1. Pellet the bacteria from a 100 ml (300 ml) culture in a centrifuge at 6000 x g for 5 minutes.
+1. Pellet the bacteria from a 100 ml (300 ml) culture in a centrifuge at 6000 g for 5 minutes.
 Discard the supernatant.

     !!! note
         Perform the following step in 15 ml (Midi) or 50 ml (Maxi) tubes.